icctv/ffmpeg-android/README.md

 There are [automated builds on Travis CI](https://travis-ci.org/icctv/ffmpeg-android/builds) for armeabi-v7a, armeabi-v7a-neon and x86 CPU architectures.

+We use this software in production on Android 4.0.1 Ice Cream Sandwich, API Level 9 and above.

 # Pre-built binaries

 [Download from GitHub Releases](https://github.com/icctv/ffmpeg-android/releases)